-Did you know that the most prolific Black – if not most prolific independent – filmmaker in American cinema, Oscar Micheaux wrote, produced and directed 44 feature-length films between 1919 and 1948.
+Did you know that the most prolific Black – if not the most prolific independent – filmmaker in American cinema, Oscar Micheaux, wrote, produced and directed 44 feature-length films between 1919 and 1948.

 Micheaux, born on January 2, 1884 in Metropolis, Illinois, the fifth child in a family of thirteen, worked as a shoeshine boy, farm laborer and Pullman porter.
 In his early twenties, he was self-confident to the point that he invested his savings in farmland in an all-White community in faraway South Dakota.

 FREE ACCESS TO VIEW FULL TBJ PROGRAM: BLACK HOLLYWOOD